-If the Church says we have to be married first in order to have sex then why is it not mentioned anywhere in the Bible about Adam and Eve being married since they had two kids - Cain and Abel?
+If the Church says we have to be married first in order to have sex, then why is it not mentioned anywhere in the Bible about Adam and Eve being married since they had two kids - Cain and Abel?

-But, in reality, Adam and Eve had the coolest "wedding" of them all.
-Here’s why… God wed them through the creation of Eve – she is physically part of Adam and Adam is incomplete until she arrives.
-Adam then says, "At last, this is now bone of my bones, and flesh of my flesh."
-They didn’t need a "ceremony" to ask God to unify them; He already did it for them through Eve’s creation.
-The rest of us have ceremonies, a sacrament, to experience the same type of unity given to Adam and Eve.
+But, in reality, Adam and Eve had the coolest wedding of them all (making their children, Cain, Abel, and the often-overlooked Seth, totally legitimate).
+Here’s why: God wed them through the creation of Eve.
+She is physically part of Adam and Adam was incomplete until she arrived.
+After the creation of Eve, Adam says, "At last, this is now bone of my bones, and flesh of my flesh."
+They didn’t need a ceremony to ask God to unify them; He already did it for them through Eve’s creation.
+The rest of us have ceremonies, with a sacrament, to experience the same type of unity given to Adam and Eve.

 God’s plan isn’t that we just have nice, close friends to help us along, although this is part of His plan.
-But there’s more – He wants us to experience total unity with someone.
-Man and woman came from one to be reminded that we were meant to be one (yes, biologically, I’m talking about sex and the total personal intimacy comes with it).
+There’s more – if we're called to marriage, He wants us to experience total unity with someone.
+Man and woman came from one to be reminded that we were meant to be one (biologically, through sex and the total personal intimacy comes with it).
 It’s a powerful and cool thing that a man and woman’s body, heart, mind and soul can do – we are really meant to complete one another.
-The creation of Adam and Eve as one show us this reality.
+The creation of Adam and Eve as one shows us this reality.

-God can make two people one (none of us have the talent of pulling our partner out of our rib); He can "weld" us together.
+Only God can make two people one (none of us have the talent of pulling our partner out of our rib); He can weld us together.
 The public, sacred wedding ceremony is where this happens.
 It is the present-day version of Eden.
-The sacrament in the Church is what turns a man and woman into the "one flesh" reality in word and sacrament in the wedding bed makes them one flesh physically.
+The sacrament in the Church is what turns a man and woman into the "one flesh" reality in word and sacrament.
+The wedding bed makes them one flesh physically.
 Every act of sex after the consummation (the wedding night) is a renewal of this binding sacrament.